katjad/javascript101-handbook/the_learning_process.md

 The best way to get good at coding is practical experience.
 Make your own passion project and get stuck in!

 ## Read the Source, Luke
 Take the time to read the source code of other projects.
-It will help you write clean code in no time.
+It will greatly help you write better code.

 ## Meet Ups